-The Trustees are delighted to announce and to welcome our new president George Caird.
-Oboist, teacher and educator extraordinaire George Caird still enjoys a highly diverse life in music and the arts which has led him to perform all over the world.
-George is married to the cellist Jane Salmon and now, both a father and grandfather, lives in Oxford.In his youth he studied the oboe with Janet Craxton and Evelyn Barbirolli at the Royal Academy of Music, with Helmut Winschermann at the Nordwestdeutsche Musikakademie, and privately with Neil Black.
-Having gained an MA in music at Peterhouse, Cambridge, he pursued a freelance career as an oboist.
-He worked with many of London’s major orchestras including the London Philharmonic, BBC Symphony and the City of London Sinfonia.
-For a decade until 1993 he was a member of the Academy of St. Martin-in-the-Fields from 1983 to 1993.
+George studied the oboe with Janet Craxton and Evelyn Barbirolli at the Royal Academy of Music, with Helmut Winschermann at the Nordwestdeutsche Musikakademie, and privately with Neil Black.
+He gained an MA in music at Peterhouse, Cambridge, graduating to pursue a freelance career as an oboist.
+He worked with many of London’s major orchestras including the London Philharmonic, BBC Symphony, City of London Sinfonia and was a member of The Academy of St. Martin-in-the-Fields from 1983 to 1993.
 George has also been a member of a number of ensembles, notably as a founder-member of The Albion Ensemble, Vega Wind Quintet and Caird Oboe Quartet.

-He is an internationally recognised artist who has performed in China, the Far East, India, Egypt, Tunisia and Canada as well as in concerts and broadcasts in most European countries.
-He has taken part in many orchestral recordings as well as recording a wide repertoire of solo and chamber music including ‘An English Renaissance’ of quintets and quartets for oboe and strings, and Britten’s Six Metamorphoses after Ovid as part of his published study on that work.
-Many works have been composed for him such as Paul Patterson’s Duologue, John Gardner’s Second Oboe Sonata, Andrew Downes’ sonata, In the Gardens of Burdwan and John Mayer’s Abhut Sangit and in chamber music, Elizabeth Maconchy's Wind Quintet, Paul Patterson's Comedy for Winds and Jim Parker's Mississippi Five.
+In addition to many orchestral recordings, he has recorded CDs of solo and chamber music repertoire including ‘An English Renaissance’ of quintets and quartets for oboe and strings, and Britten’s Six Metamorphoses after Ovid as part of his published study on that work.
+Among the works written for him are Paul Patterson’s Duologue, John Gardner’s Second Oboe Sonata, Andrew Downes’ sonata, In the Gardens of Burdwan, John Mayer’s Abhut Sangit and in chamber music, Elizabeth Maconchy's Wind Quintet, Paul Patterson's Comedy for Winds and Jim Parker's Mississippi Five.